-Summer is the season of sprinklers, swimming pools and cookouts!
+Summer is the season of sprinklers, swimming pools, and cookouts!
 People everywhere are firing up the grill and planning the next few months of backyard fun with their friends and neighbors.
-Your dog shouldn’t miss out on the fun but keeping him safe during cookouts is key to a successful summer!
-Here are some tips if your dog:
+Your dog shouldn’t miss out on the fun, but keeping them safe during cookouts is key to a successful summer!

-…Begs for Food
+Begging for Food

 Some common cookout foods that can make a dog sick include:

 Dips (containing onions, spices, or garlic)

 If you’re worried about guests feeding your dog inappropriate scraps, consider putting out a dog-friendly treat bowl filled with healthy fruits that can be shared with party-going pooches.
-Fill this bowl bite-sized seedless watermelon, blueberries, apples, and strawberries.
+Fill this bowl with bite-sized seedless watermelon, blueberries, apples, and strawberries.
 Make a sign to let guests know that this fruit bowl is dog-friendly, but remind them that even with these healthy options, your dog shouldn’t have too many treats!

 Always keep an eye on how your dog is handling the heat.
-If you’re hot, they are, too.
+If you’re hot, they are too.
 Panting is a normal reaction to heat, but if your dog’s panting seems uncontrollable, you should get your pet into an air-conditioned room right away.
-Contact your veterinarian if your dog starts drooling, stumbling, vomiting, has a rapid pulse or has pale blue/white gums, as these are symptoms of heatstroke in dogs.
-To prevent your dog from overheating, offer him the chance to go inside to a cool room throughout the day and be sure to provide plenty of fresh water and shade.
+Contact your veterinarian if your dog starts drooling, stumbling, vomiting, has a rapid pulse, or has pale blue/white gums, as these are symptoms of heatstroke in dogs.
+To prevent your dog from overheating, offer them the chance to go inside to a cool room throughout the day and be sure to provide plenty of fresh water and shade.